Clark5/Clark5.github.io/_posts/2021-05-17-Do-not-block-your-progress-with-your-achievements.markdown

 ### Proud or Conceited?

-People, who are smart and can over perform others easily, are usually born with confidence.
+People, who are smart and can out perform others easily, are usually born with confidence.
 The knowledge they have and the success they achieved make their confidence even "worse" --- over-confidence.

 An proud man may get mad easily if someone else proved that he is wrong, while an arrogant man may even feel upsets when he find himself to be wrong.